-Various satellite-related indices are gathered in the routine SURAD in the FORTRAN90 data structure called the 'satellite group table', satgrp_t (defined in YOMTVRAD).
-The table contains elements such as the satellite ID, the sensor ID, the codetype, a sequence number for addressing the transmittance coefficients (rtcoef_pos), the number of channels, a channel number list, etc. The various satellite-related indices are universally determined across all processors.
+Various satellite-related indices are gathered in the routine SURAD in the FORTRAN90 data structure called the 'satellite group table', satgrp\t (defined in YOMTVRAD).
+The table contains elements such as the satellite ID, the sensor ID, the codetype, a sequence number for addressing the transmittance coefficients (rtcoef\pos), the number of channels, a channel number list, etc. The various satellite-related indices are universally determined across all processors.
 There is one entry in the satellite group table per satellite, sensor, and codetype.
 A list of all the satellite groups can be found in the ifstraj output by searching for SATGRP.

-(c) Fixed pressure levels and RT validation bounds
+(c) Radiative transfer coefficients, pressure levels and validation bounds